 - Lynda Park, Association for Slavic, East European, and Eurasian Studies (2019)

 Fall CEO meetings are held in cities of interest as possible convention sites for member societies and are hosted by each city's convention and visitors bureau.
-The 2016 CEO Fall Meeting was held on November 2-5, hosted by Explore St. Louis.
+The fall 2017 meeting will be held in Fort Worth, TX, November 9-12.
+The 2016 CEO Fall Meeting, was hosted by Explore St. Louis.

 Certain fall meetings are designated "retreats."
 The program for these meetings allows for focused discussion of topics that are of broad interest in the humanities community and that have significant implications for all of the constituent societies.
 Participants prepare materials aimed at a comparative understanding of the dynamics, histories, and trajectories of our member societies as they relate to the retreat's focus.